africa_dashboard.json…Can't load data file

 -

-Scale the win — country has a real production base AND meaningful exports (current or untapped).
-Back the exporter.
+Expand exports — country has a real production base AND meaningful exports (current or untapped).
+Back the exporter / close the gap.

 The Size column reflects absolute USD scale: Large ≥ $500M · Medium $100M–$500M · Small < $100M.